What is SEO and SEM?

 Before getting into the difference between SEM and SEO, let’s first understand what search marketing is.

-The primary goal of search engine marketing is to have content positioned in the most prominent places in the SERPs.
+The primary goal of search engine marketing is to have your website positioned in the most prominent places in the SERPs.
+Dominating these top spots on search engines means getting your products and services in front of your target audience.

 To truly understand this, we need to first (briefly) understand what search engines are trying to achieve.
 (I know, this might seem obvious, but stay with me, this will help you understand where SEO and SEM fit it.)